lweasel/piquant/docs/quantification.rst

 Assemble data
 ^^^^^^^^^^^^^

-The support script ``assemble_quantification_data.py`` (see :ref:`assemble-quantification-data`) assembles the data required to assess the accuracy of transcript abundance estimation from the following sources:
+The support script ``assemble_quantification_data`` (see :ref:`assemble-quantification-data`) assembles the data required to assess the accuracy of transcript abundance estimation from the following sources:

-* The *FluxSimulator* [FluxSimulator]_ expression profile file created during read simulation, containing the 'ground truth' relative transcript abundances.
+* The *FluxSimulator* [FluxSimulator]_ main transcript expression profile file created during read simulation, containing the 'ground truth' relative transcript abundances.
 * A quantification tool-specific output file containing estimated transcript abundances.
 * The file ``transcript_counts.csv`` containing per-gene transcript counts, created by the step :ref:`quantification-calculate-transcripts-per-gene` above.
 * The file ``unique_sequence.csv`` containing lengths of sequence unique to each transcript, created by the step :ref:`quantification-calculate-unique-sequence` above.